 There are many ways to charge for consultancy services, and yet almost each consultant-client relationship is unique, requiring a special treatment when the time for invoicing comes.
 Keeping an overview of your contract agreements helps you better organise work, cover the costs and make sure there is a profit in there for the company.

 There are three standard ways to charge for your consultancy services.
-There are many more variations of them (we are covering 8 of them in our Automated project invoicing white paper. but most can fit into one of the following frames:
+There are many more variations of them but most can fit into one of the following frames:

 Time and material based invoicing